 We’d love to hear your feedback, opinions, and suggestions on our podcast.
 If you would like to suggest a discussion topic or let us know about any difficulties you have finding us or listening to episodes please use the form below.
+We will get your entire message even if it exceeds the size of the box.
 We look forward to hearing from you!

 What is the Holy Union Podcast?

 The Holy Union Podcast was created as a way to share discussions with interested listeners on an array of topics between and among the Sisters and Associates.
 Every discussion is based on the perspective of Holy Union spirituality and features different combinations of sisters talking about specific topics.
 Our hope is that you find these conversations helpful, inspiring, entertaining, or just plain interesting.
 Taken together, they are meant to help us all grow in faith as we continue our journey together.

 To listen, simply scroll down and click the red Arrow button under the episode you want to hear.
 The most recent episode is listed first, with earlier ones below it.
 Our podcast is also available on all the major podcast platforms like Apple iTunes, Spotify, AmazonMusic, GooglePodcast, iHeartRadio and more, so you can listen on your smartphone by searching for “Called to Be”.
 We hope you save us among your “favorites”!

 Episode # 26 – Have You Seen “The Chosen” yet?
 (02-01-2024)